 The retina is a multilayered neural tissue located in the eye and converts light into nerve signals that are transported to the visual centers in the brain by the optical nerve.
-The retina originates from neuroepithelium (an outpocketing of the diencephalon) and consists of a network of neuronal and glial cells connected to each other via synapses.
+The retina originates from neuroepithelium (an outpocketing of the diencephalon) and consists of a network of neuronal and glial cells connected via synapses.
 Consequently, it shares the developmental origin and organization with other parts of the central nervous system (CNS).
-Transcriptome analysis shows that 79% (n=15630) of all human proteins (n=19670) are expressed in the retina and 310 of these genes show an elevated expression in retina compared to other tissue types.
+Transcriptome analysis shows that 79% (n=15630) of all human proteins (n=19670) are expressed in the retina and 310 of these genes show an elevated expression in the retina compared to other tissue types.

 Figure 1.
 Schematic overview of the organization of the retina.
-Pigment epithelium is located nearest the choroid, while the nerve fiber layer is closest to the vitreous humour of the eye.
+Pigment epithelium cells is located nearest the choroid, while the nerve fiber layer is closest to the vitreous humour of the eye.

 Transcriptome analysis of the retina can be visualized with regard to specificity and distribution of transcribed mRNA molecules (Figure 1).
 Specificity illustrates the number of genes with elevated or non-elevated expression in the retina compared to other tissues.
 Elevated expression includes three subcategory types of elevated expression: